Jiheeyu/Yu_J_FIP/README.md

 ![YUJIHEE]()

-# Jihee Yu's Final Project
+# :sparkles:Jihee Yu's Final Project:sparkles:
 > Third Semester

 ## This is about Final Intergrated Project.